Go-go dancing: In the 1970s and after

 Musical styles such as techno, house music and trance music appeared during the 1990s as part of underground rave culture.
 As these styles became mainstream, an increase in the use of go-go dancing accompanied their rise in popularity.
 Dancers performing to these musical styles began to appear at music festivals and nightclubs to encourage the crowd to dance.
-In the 21st century professional go-go dancers, mostly female, are paid to dance at these events in elaborate, brightly coloured costumes.
+In the 21st century, professional go-go dancers, mostly female, are paid to dance at these events in elaborate, brightly coloured costumes.
 They are sometimes called performance art dancers.

-Today, go-go dancing has also found an outlet in mass media.
-HorrorPops, a Danish band, is known for featuring go-go dancers in their live performances and their music videos.
-The music video for "Horrorbeach" was dedicated entirely to the band's go-go dancers.
+HorrorPops, a Danish punk band, often accompany their performances with go-go dancers, having recruited two go-go dancers in 2000 for the band's live shows.

 In Russia, in the 2013 elections the Civilian Power party put forward four female go-go dancers as candidates for deputies.